LAX - LAS

 The average price of all round-trip flights from Los Angeles to Las Vegas clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Los Angeles to Las Vegas, look for departures on Tuesdays and avoid leaving on a Thursday, as it's usually the priciest day.
+If you are looking for a flight deal from Los Angeles to Las Vegas, look for departures on Sundays and avoid leaving on a Thursday, as it's usually the priciest day.
 When flying back from Las Vegas, Friday is the cheapest day to fly and Monday is the most expensive.

 What is the cheapest month to fly from Los Angeles to Las Vegas?